 The American Society of International Law's Research Guide on International Criminal Law and LLRX's International Criminal Law: A Selective Resource Guide include links to other international criminal law treaties.
 For more advice on treaty research, see the Goodson Law Library Treaties Research Guide.

 International Criminal Law Deskbook (John P. Grant & J. Craig Barker, eds.)
 (K5013 .I58 2006) is a collection of core international criminal law instruments with commentary and an outline of their legislative histories.

-Amy Burchfield's research guide International Criminal Courts for the Former Yugoslavia, Rwanda and Sierra Leone: A Guide to Online and Print Resources and SMU's International Criminal Courts Research Guide provide useful general research advice.
+Amy Burchfield's research guide International Criminal Courts for the Former Yugoslavia, Rwanda and Sierra Leone: A Guide to Online and Print Resources and Harvard's International Criminal Courts and Tribunals provide useful research advice and helpful links..

-A list of international agreements regarding the surrender of U.S. citizens to the ICC (called Article 98 agreements, bilateral immunity agreements (BIAs), impunity agreements, or bilateral non-surrender agreements) is available at http://www.ll.georgetown.edu/guides/article_98.cfm.
+A list of international agreements regarding the surrender of U.S. citizens to the ICC (called Article 98 agreements, bilateral immunity agreements (BIAs), impunity agreements, or bilateral non-surrender agreements) is available through Georgetown's ICC Article 98 research guide.